Samkth123/KTH-md/Growth/Session 11 Guest Lecture.md

 Many CEOs talk about values but do not embody them.
 Its important to do it and make the team also do it.

 So if customer makes something unexpected that you are not prepared for, you can follow the values

+missdiagnosis

+How self funded were you?
+Did you give your fir